-Requirement as per CDM project Standard for Programme of Activities V2.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technology from those of the former project A registered CDM project activity (Reference number - 2699) exists, however, the technology (specifically the solar lamp models) used in this project are different from the solar lamp models in the proposed CPA7.
-Also, the solar models mentioned in the registered CDM project have been discontinued by the manufacturer and also have different technical specifications than the models There are multiple CDM Projects and Programme of Activities for improved cookstoves in India.
-However, the technology type used by these registered PAs and PoAs is different from the technology (Grameen Greenway manufactured cookstoves - Smart Stove) used in the proposed CPA.
+Requirement as per CDM project Standard for Programme of Activities V2.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technology from those of the former project A registered CDM project activity (Reference number - 2699) exists, however, the technology (specifically the solar lamp models) used in this project are different from the solar lamp models in the There are multiple CDM Projects and Programme of Activities for improved cookstoves in India.
+However, the technology type used by these registered PAs and PoAs is different from the technology (Grameen Greenway manufactured cookstoves - Jumbo Stove) used in the proposed CPA.